lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

   values.
 They MUST only be included if the corresponding "type" member contains an OID.
 Their CBOR encoding is defined by that OID.

+The CBOR nonce request object is formally described by the nonce-request CDDL rule in {{CDDL}}.
+The CBOR nonce response object is formally described by the nonce-response-cbor CDDL rule in {{CDDL}}.

+## CDDL Representation {#CDDL}

+This section provides a CDDL {{RFC8610}} definition for the JSON and CBOR nonce request and nonce response message content.
+The nonce-request rule applies to both JSON and CBOR.
+The nonce-response-json and nonce-response-cbor rules define the encoding-specific representation of the nonce value.
+For JSON, the base64url-nonce rule captures the allowed character set and encoded length; the decoded nonce length requirements are specified in {{JSON}}.

 ~~~~ cddl
 nonce-request = {
   ? "len": nonce-length,